Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

 where

-and ${}_1F_1$ stands for the confluent hypergeometric function, defined by the formula \eqref{A_eq:def}.
+and ${}_1F_1$ stands for the confluent hypergeometric function defined by the formula~\eqref{A_eq:def}.
 For $x=y$ define $K^s(x, x)$ by the L'H\^opital rule.
-The kernel induces a locally trace class operator of orthogonal projection on $L_2(\R)$ (see Theorem \ref{2:Diagonalization} or \cite[Corollary~1]{B_23}) and by the Macchi-Soshnikov Theorem \cite{M_75, S_00} induces a determinantal point process.
-The process was first derived by Borodin and Olshanski as the scaling limit of the Pseudo-Jacobi orthogonal polynomial ensemble on the real line \cite{BO_01}.
-It may also be derived as the scaling limit of the Jacobi circular orthogonal polynomial ensemble; these calculations were done by Bourgade, Nikeghbali and Rouault (see \cite{BNR_06} or Theorem \ref{5:BNR_th}).
+The kernel induces a locally trace-class operator of orthogonal projection on $L_2(\R)$ (see Theorem~\ref{2:Diagonalization} or~\cite[Corollary~1]{B_23}) and by the Macchi-Soshnikov-Shirai-Takahashi Theorem~\cite{M_75, S_00, ST_03} induces a determinantal point process.
+The process was first derived by Borodin and Olshanski as the scaling limit of the Pseudo-Jacobi orthogonal polynomial ensemble on the real line~\cite{BO_01}.
+It may also be derived as the scaling limit of the Jacobi circular orthogonal polynomial ensemble; these calculations were done by Bourgade, Nikeghbali and Rouault (see~\cite{BNR_06} or Theorem~\ref{5:BNR_th}).
+For $s=0$ the kernel $K^0(x, y)$ reduces to the sine kernel.
+The sine kernel is a projector onto the Paley-Wiener space of entire functions.
+The purpose of the present paper is to find a similar description of the kernel $K^s(x, y)$ for arbitrary parameter $s$.

-The image of the operator was described by Bufetov \cite{B_23} in terms of the behaviour of these functions in zero (see Subsection \ref{1_SS:PW_space}).
-In the paper we give another description of that space and reproduce the result.
+The image of the operator induced by the kernel $K^s(x, y)$ was described by Bufetov~\cite{B_23}.
+He decomposed that space into the sum of one-dimensional subspaces.
+Each subspace is spanned by a function defined by its behavior at zero (see Subsection~\ref{1_SS:PW_space}).
+In the present paper we give another description of that space and reproduce Bufetov's result.

 Introduce the "generalized exponent"

 where

 The integral